Last Updated on April 22, 2021 by Jim Ferri

 Furthermore, sidewalk food vendors are everywhere.
 Many times I passed a woman using the bottom of a 52-gallon drum as a brazier, stirring a boiling pot of noodles and dishing them out to passerby’s who frequent her little al fresco café.

 Small food carts and little cafés serve meals all day .
 In the neighborhood around St. Joseph’s Cathedral, I found countless cafés and street vendors popular with students.

-In Your 48 Hours Enjoy the Art Nouveau
+During Your 2 Days in Hanoi Enjoy the Art Nouveau

 One of the most renowned parts of Hanoi is the old French Quarter where remnants of French colonialism are everywhere.
 Walk past the French-designed Opera House, modeled after the Paris Opera.
 With its palm trees, it looks as if it had been plucked off the Côte d’Azur.
 In fact, just walk across the street, and you’ll find crowds in a boulangerie and patisserie, a café, and a salon de thé.

 Walk another block over to the Metropole Hotel, long considered the most prestigious hotel in the city, if not all of Indochina.
 Have a coffee or drink while you admire its Art Nouveau.